Official websites use .gov

 • Debabrata Sinha, PhD, Visiting Fellow

 Because of its many advantages, we use the Drosophila neuromuscular junction (NMJ) as a model for glutamatergic synapse development and function.
 The fact that individual NMJs can be reproducibly identified from animal to animal and are easily accessible for electrophysiological and optical analysis makes them uniquely suited for in vivo studies on synapse assembly, growth, and plasticity.
 In addition, the richness of genetic manipulations that can be performed in Drosophila permits independent control of individual synaptic components in distinct cellular compartments.
-Importantly, the fly NMJ relies entirely on kainate-type receptors, a family of ionotropic glutamate receptors that impact synaptic transmission and neuronal excitability in the mammalian central nervous system but remain poorly understood.
+Importantly, the fly NMJ relies entirely on kainate-type receptors, a family of ionotropic glutamate receptors (iGluRs) that impact synaptic transmission and neuronal excitability in the mammalian central nervous system but remain poorly understood.
+Unlike in vertebrates, where in vivo studies of kainate receptors have been technically highly challenging, disruption of kainate receptor biology at the Drosophila NMJ triggers a wide range of morphological and behavioral phenotypes, from a complete loss of postsynaptic receptors and synaptic structures, which causes embryonic paralysis and developmental lethality, to defects in the assembly and maintenance of PSDs (postsynaptic densities), which generally induce locomotor deficits, and to subtle changes in postsynaptic composition and impairments in synaptic plasticity and homeostasis.
+Within this wide range of biological outcomes, investigations of Drosophila NMJ iGluRs have the potential to reveal new functions for iGluRs and new modalities of regulation.
 The Drosophila NMJ can thus be used to analyze and model defects in the structural and physiological plasticity of glutamatergic synapses, which are associated with a variety of human pathologies, from learning and memory deficits to autism.
 Drosophila has long served as a source of insight into human genetics, development, and disease.
 The basic discoveries of our laboratory makes in the fly will serve our overarching goal of understanding how chemical synapses are assembled and sculpted during development and homeostasis.

 Click image to enlarge.